Ontario Confined Space Documentation Requirements

-Under Ontario Regulation 632/05 (Confined Spaces), made under the Occupational Health and Safety Act, employers must ensure that a separate entry permit is issued every time work is performed in a confined space.
-This requirement applies to all Ontario workplaces including manufacturing, construction, municipal utilities, food processing, and oil and gas operations.
+Under Ontario Regulation 632/05 (Confined Spaces), made under the Occupational Health and Safety Act, employers must ensure a written hazard assessment, a confined space plan, and a separate entry permit are in place for every confined space entry.
+This requirement applies to all Ontario workplaces including manufacturing, construction, municipal utilities, food processing, agriculture, and oil and gas.

 Acceptable Atmospheric Levels in Ontario